Jesus-fran/Jesus-fran/README.md

   <h4 align="center"> 👋 Hi, I’m Jesus-fran </h4>

-- ⚡ Quick bio: oftware developer and a student at Universidad Tecnológica de la Selva.
+- ⚡ Quick bio: Software developer and a student at Universidad Tecnológica de la Selva.

 - 👀 I’m interested in: Software development, mainly the development of mobile and web applications.